Best Photo Editing Software

 Anyone who picks up a photography magazine lately will soon realize there is no shortage of photo editing software available.
-Which is a great thing for photographers.
-But how do know what is the best photo editing software for you?
+This is a great thing for photographers, yet how do know what is the best photo editing software for you?

-Shown below are some of the most popular photo editing programs, along with descriptions on their use, as well as the photographer they are targeted towards.
+Shown below are some of the most popular photo editing programs, along with descriptions on their use and the photographer they are targeted towards.
 They range from free photo editors all the way to professional level.
 If your new to digital photography, try some of the free options first.
-Many professional photographers work with 2 or more pieces of software.
-So don’t limit yourself to only one.
+Many professional photographers work with 2 or more pieces of software, so don’t limit yourself to only one.

 Free photo editing software

 Some of the best photo editing software can be downloaded for free.
 Here is our top 4 free editors.
-These are useful for beginners who are just starting out in digital photography or those who are still building up their camera and lens collections, so may not have a lot of spare cash laying around for digital software.
+These are useful for beginners who are just starting out in digital photography, or those who are still building up their camera and lens collections, and may not have a lot of spare cash laying around for digital software.

 Picasa is a free photo editing program created by Google.
 It’s useful for home users or beginners to find, edit and share their photographs online with Picasa Web Albums (free photo album hosting from Google).
 With Picasa, you can eliminate scratches & blemishes, fix red-eye, and crop your images.
 It’s also useful for creating movies, collages and slideshows from your digital photographs.
 Picasa is available for both PC and MAC and be downloaded from: https://picasa.google.com/

-Picnik is a free online photo editor that allows you to crop, resize, rotate, add special effects such as text or shape overlays.
-Note: Picnik is the same editor that the Picasa software above implements in their program.
+Picnik is a free online photo editor that allows you crop, resize, rotate, add special effects such as text or shape overlays.
+Picasa implements the same editor in their program.
 Other social networking sites using Picnik include MySpace, Flickr, Photobucket and Webshots.Picnik works on Windows, MAC and Linux.
 No download is required and nothing to install.
 You can start using Picnik by going to: http://www.picnik.com/

 Low cost photo editing software